 "Despite calls from many social media evangelists for CEOs to increase their use of social media, not much has changed since 2015," the study's authors wrote.

-In a study by social media branding firm BRANDfog, more than 80 percent of those surveyed believed CEOs who engage on social media are better equipped than their peers to lead companies in today's technology-laden world.
+In a previous study by social media branding firm BRANDfog, more than 80 percent of the employees surveyed believed CEOs who engage on social media are better equipped than their peers to lead companies in today's technology-laden world.
 Additionally, 93 percent believe that executive engagement on social media helps communicate company values and grow and evolve corporate leadership in times of crisis.

 Of the Fortune 500 CEOs who are active in social media, 131 have a presence on just one of the six popular networks.
 Only five CEOs – those from Walmart, PepsiCo, Netflix, Manpower and Live Nation – have a presence on four social networks.
 Just one, Expedia CEO Dara Khosrowshahi, is active on five social media outlets.
 None of the 500 CEOs use all six.
 [Looking to become more social: 7 social media tips for CEOS]

 "Social media – online video streaming in particular – has a major impact on brand reputation," the study's authors wrote.
 "A CEO can either participate in the discussion and influence it, or risk the implications of allowing his or her corporate image to be decided in the court of public opinion."

 LinkedIn is the preferred social media outlet of Fortune 500 CEOs.
 The research found that 35 percent of the company leaders are active on LinkedIn.